 2. Does the saddle look straight to the eye when checked on a flat, square surface?

-5. Most importantly: Get the saddle checked over by a qualified saddler or saddle fitter to ensure soundness and safety.
+5. Most importantly: Get the saddle checked over by a qualified master saddler or saddle fitter to ensure soundness and safety.
 Better to be safe than sorry.

 If a saddle is inspected by a professional and found to have some damage it is in our code of conduct to keep the saddle in pieces unless a repair is made.
 We are not able to reassemble a damaged saddle.

 Some damage is able to repaired or replaced, other times not.
 Bear in mind that major repairs can be very costly.
 Your saddler will be able to explain and give an estimate for repair dependent on each individual saddles needs.